readingcapital/readingcapital.github.io/volume-1/index.md

 ### Chapter 14: [The Division of Labour and Manufacture](chapter-14-commentary) ###

-Capital transcends its dependency on the quality of independent parallel labour-powers by restructuring their activity in accordance with their function, they become proper partial operations.
+Capital transcends its dependency on the quality of labour-powers working independently side-by-side by restructuring their activity in accordance with their function, their activities become proper partial operations in *manufacture*.
 This happens by either

 1. splitting up production processes into their steps or

 2. becoming independent of previous partial operations.

-Workers become one-sided which increases their productivity but makes them more dependent on capital.
-However, capital remains dependent on the skill of its labourers in *manufacture*.

 The specialisation attained in manufacture allow capital to reshape labour processes and tools.